jpnix/bing_miner/README.md

 This shell script automates the process of searching random dictionary words in bing to generate the points needed for the gift cards.

-Since this promotion is long gone I figured it would be okay to finally after almost a decade to share.
+Since this promotion is long gone I figured it would be okay to finally share after almost a decade to share.

 ## Legal